altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 #### Use Case: Debug Bare-Metal Code Using Intel Simics Simulator

 This use case consists of performing a debug session in a bare-metal environment, which in this case corresponds to a U-Boot application example.
 In this use case, debugging is performed using only the Simics CLI commands allowing us to navigate on the source code of the application, advance in the execution of this, and observe and modify values of variables.
 The application is created in the form of a U-Boot command (**helloTestApp**) that should be executed from the U-Boot shell.
-The application starts by printing a hello message (**Hello Intel SoC FPGA!**) and printing the number of times the command has been executed since the last power-up.
+The application starts by printing a hello message (**Hello Altera® SoC FPGA!**) and printing the number of times the command has been executed since the last power-up.
 After this, the application enters into a loop in which it waits for 100 sec and increases an iteration counter by one.
 The content on the loop is executed as long as the iterator counter is lower than 100000 and also the value of the **exitVar** variable remains in 0, otherwise, it leaves the loop and continues printing the number of times the content of the loop was executed.
 After this, the code performs some mathematical operations involving the iterator value and other variables and finally prints the result of the final operation.

 The source code of the application is shown next.
 This is included in the **do_helloTestApp()** function, which then is referenced in the **U_BOOT_CMD** macro, which converts this into a U-Boot command.
 This source code must be included in a new file under the U-Boot repository as **cmd/socFPGATrainingExamples.c**.
 Also, to be built as part of the U-Boot binaries, update the **cmd/Makefile** file by adding **obj-y += socFPGATrainingExamples.o**.